Assuming that the desired product for each reaction is the tertia... | Channels for Pearson+

 11. Radical Reactions Free Radical Halogenation

-Assuming that the desired product for each reaction is the tertiary alkyl halide. i.
-What is the E-factor for each reaction? ii.
-Which reaction would you consider greener?
+Assuming that the desired product for each reaction is the tertiary alkyl halide:

+ii.
+Based on this metric, which reaction would be considered greener?
 Explain.

-Assuming that the desired product for each reaction is the tertiary alkyl halide. i.
-What is the E-factor for each reaction? ii.
-Which reaction would you consider greener?
-Explain.
+Assuming that the desired product for each reaction is the tertiary alkyl halide:

 ANSWERS OPTIONS